-No child should be on a calorie-restricted diet, unless recommended by the doctor.
-However, parents need to be aware of their children's calorie needs so that they can help their children maintain
+Ever wonder how many calories your child really needs?
+While children should not be on calorie-restricted diets unless recommended by a doctor, it's good to be aware of your child's calorie needs so you can help them maintain

 Step 1: The chart below can give you a general idea of how many calories your child needs per day based on his or her age range, gender, and physical activity level.

 Walking to school is an example of being moderately active.
 Playing a game of